 Cons | What to Consider Before Teaching in Qatar

 - Crowded job market: Due to the high standard of living, a job in Qatar is highly coveted.
-But Qatar is a small nation, and there are fewer jobs up for grabs.
-You’ll need to work hard to get hired.
+But Qatar is a small nation, and there are fewer teaching opportunities up for grabs.
+You’ll need to work hard to get hired, especially for non-native English speakers who need to prove fluency in the language to be hired.
+If you are adament about getting a job here, you should definitely look to get a teaching license in your home country.

 - Hiring process: The hiring process for a job in Qatar isn’t for the faint-hearted!
 Expect it to take 1-3 months to secure a job; you should start applying around six months in advance.
 The process of getting your work visa is notoriously slow.